hyosung11/Launch-School/Courses/journal.md

 09:23 There was a misunderstanding, and I am doing the interview at 9:30.

 10:28 Just finished the JS129 Interview retake and I'm confident that I passed this time.
 I want to start JS130 ASAP.

+10:52 I started the exercises for JS130, but since I haven't read any of the course material, I don't have the context to answer the questions.